 Coverage : World Bank Development Impact

-What does veiling embody in a rapidly modernizing society?
-Using human-coded data based on photographs of pupils attached to Indonesian public high school books, I measure the prevalence of veiling among young women in 49 districts for more than two decades.
-Exploiting exogenous variation generated by the interaction between international demand for Indonesian products and sectoral and gender composition of local industries, I show that economic shocks that induce female participation in formal employment have a causal effect on the adoption of veiling.
-This effect tends to peak in areas where the initial gender norms are more negotiable.
-This study demonstrates that this practice represents an effort by young women to reconcile their desire to benefit from new economic opportunities and the prevailing social norms in society.
+I show that new economic opportunities that compel women to abandon their domestic roles have driven the adoption of religious veiling.
+We measure the prevalence of veiling among young women across Indonesian districts for more than two decades by human-coding around a quarter million photographs attached to Indonesia's public high school yearbooks.
+We exploit exogenous variations generated by the interaction between international demand for Indonesia's product and sectoral and gender composition of local industries to show that the relationship is causal.
+This study demonstrates that veiling represents an effort by young women to reconcile their desire to join the formal labor market and the prevailing social norms in society.